Yes, there appears to be a strong correlation between Daniel’s “little horn” and the beast in Revelation whose deadly wound was healed.

 - temporarily prospers,

-- is finally destroyed by God.
+- is finally destroyed, not by human hands.

 2. Revelation’s Beast With the Head Wound Healed